marc2332/bliss/doc/docs/dev_maplog_controller.md

     first call to a `log_` method will do it for you automatically.

-## How to Create a nice session map
+## How to Create a session map

 The **map** is in fact a Graph that wants to register every relevant instance of a Session, including: Controller, Connections, Devices, Axis, and so on.

-When registering an instance, it is convenient to add as much information as possible in order to use them later for visualiziong or to apply any sort of elaboration.
+When registering an instance, it is convenient to add as much information as possible in order to use them later for visualizing or to apply any sort of elaboration.

 For this reason is important to add: